nickprotop/trader/README.md

 Welcome to the Crypto Trading Bot!
 This bot is designed to automate cryptocurrency trading using various technical indicators and strategies.

+## Overview
+The Trader application is designed to manage and analyze cryptocurrency trading data.
+It provides functionalities to track balances, cached prices, portfolio, initial investments, and more.

 ## Features

 ### 1. Automated Trading